ashleychontos/pySYD/docs/advanced.rst

 #.
 I'm getting an error.
 What do I do?

-	Please submit a pull request with the version of ``pySYD`` used, the command you ran, screenshot of the error and any other details you can provide.
+	Please submit a pull request and include the version of ``pySYD`` used, the command you ran, screenshot of the error and any other details you can provide.
 The GitHub page for ``pySYD`` can be found here: `https://github.com/ashleychontos/pySYD`.

 #.
 What is the difference between ``--lx/--ux``, ``--lb/--ub`` and ``--lp/--up``?